 During the past 15 years, thanks to the work I have done in the field of heart rate variability (HRV), I was fortunate enough to meet many scientists, coaches, and athletes with whom I could discuss all things training-related - and who could challenge my thoughts and biases.
 This allowed me to keep learning and growing and developing an interest in the art of coaching.

-Coaching checks a lot of boxes for me: problem-solving, long-term thinking, continuous learning, connecting with like-minded people, and helping others achieve their dreams.
+Coaching is another step of that journey, finally shifting to working with people, more than computers.
+It checks a lot of boxes for me: problem-solving, long-term thinking, continuous learning, connecting with people and community, the love of sport, and helping others achieve their goals.

-Experiencing the sport I love in a different way gives me that spark.
-If you’d like to work with me, please start by filling in the athlete intake form here.
+If you’d like to work with me, please start by filling out the athlete intake form here.

-My athlete roster will have 2-3 open slots around June 2025.
+My athlete roster will have new slots available around April / May 2025.

 Credentials